 Rather than making 6 car trips, why not look into paying a van owner to help you move?
 You can save costs, support local residents and avoid a lot of hassle for a small fee.
 (Gumtree is a great way to find such people!).

-The importance of redirecting mail is often overlooked.
+The importance of redirecting and forwarding mail is often overlooked.
 It’s essential that you have access to all your mail correspondence and equally as important that strangers aren’t accessing anything confidential.

 Complete this renters checklist once you’ve moved in